haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/tutorials/change-docroot-to-pub.md

 <div class="bs-callout bs-callout-tip" markdown="1">
 If you're using [nginx]({{ page.baseurl }}/install-gde/prereq/nginx.html) and the [`nginx.conf.sample`]({{ site.mage2200url }}nginx.conf.sample){:target="\_blank"} file included in the Magento installation directory, you're probably already serving files from the `pub/` directory.

-The sample configuration overrides your server's docroot settings to serve files from Magento's `pub/` directory; assuming you've referenced the `nginx.conf.sample` in the server block that defines your site.
-For example, see the last line in the following configuration:
+The sample configuration overrides your server's docroot settings to serve files from Magento's `pub/` directory; assuming you've referenced the `nginx.conf.sample` in the server block that defines your site. 例如， see the last line in the following configuration:

     # /etc/nginx/sites-available/magento